icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-3.md

 ## Conclusion

-In this third tutorial of the xCall series about creating a cross chain voting dApp we refactored the Java and Solidity smart contracts to implement a rollback scenario by creating a limit in the amount of votes that can be cast.
+In this third tutorial of the ICON GMP (xCall) series about creating a cross chain voting dApp we refactored the Java and Solidity smart contracts to implement a rollback scenario by creating a limit in the amount of votes that can be cast.

-Once the limit is reached a `revert` is raised in the dApp contract on the destination chain which triggers the rollback on the xCall contract.
+Once the limit is reached a `revert` is raised in the dApp contract on the destination chain which triggers the rollback on the ICON GMP (xCall) contract.

 In the next tutorial we will explain unit testing for the Java and Solidity smart contracts.